AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

 .. index:: Abstract project

 **abstract**:
-  A project with no source filess.
+  A project with no source files.
   Such a project must either have no declaration for attributes ``Source_Dirs``, ``Source_Files``, ``Languages`` or ``Source_List_File``, or one of ``Source_Dirs``, ``Source_Files``, or ``Languages`` must be declared